Route to hyperchaos in quadratic optomechanics

 In this work we introduce a novel and rare feature in the dynamics of optomechanical systems: hyperchaos.
 A~hallmark of chaos is sensitivity to initial conditions.
 In most dynamical systems, however, this sensitivity is dominated by a single dimension in phase space.
 In other words, an infinitesimal volume on a chaotic attractor will tend to stretch at an exponential rate along a single dimension transverse to the orbit.
 While ubiquitous, this form of chaos is the lowest stage in a hierarchy of chaotic dynamics~\cite{rossler1983}---since it is possible that the expansion occur along multiple dimensions.
 Such `hyperchaotic' behavior~\cite{rossler1979} has been studied theoretically over the last decades~\cite{kapitaniak1991,harrison1999,kapitaniak2000,pavlov2015,du2018,leo_kingston2023}.
 Despite this interest, only a handful of experiments demonstrated hyperchaotic dynamics, among which are electronic circuits~\cite{matsumoto1986}, an NMR system~\cite{stoop1988}, a semiconductor~\cite{stoop1989}, a certain chemical reaction~\cite{eiswirth1992}, lasers with delayed feedback~\cite{fischer1994,deng2022}, and optical solitons~\cite{bir2020}.
 Unfortunately, with the exception of electronic circuits, in all these experiments both the governing equations and the dimension of phase space are unknown.
 Moreover, most dynamical variables cannot be measured in the experiment, and the structure of phase space must be inferred indirectly using techniques which are susceptible to noise, and greatly exaggerate its dimensionality~\cite{abarbanel1993}.
 This severely limits the insight that can be gained by studying these systems.
 Hyperchaos has also been recently predicted in the polarization of vertical-cavity surface-emitting lasers~\cite{bonatto2018}, semiconductor superlattices~\cite{mompo2021}, hydromagnetic convection~\cite{macek2014} and coupled two-level systems~\cite{andreev2021} ---all of which also suffer from lack of full experimental access to the dynamical variables.

 In contrast, in optomechanical systems all degrees of freedom can be measured with high precision.
 In addition, the phase space has only four dimensions, the minimum required for hyperchaos, making it considerably simpler than the preceding examples.
 Another attractive advantage is the ability to explore hyperchaos in the quantum regime.
 We identify regimes where hyperchaotic dynamics occur in optomechanical systems \emph{with quadratic coupling}~\cite{sankey2010,paraiso2015,kaviani2015,burgwal2020,bullier2021,burgwal2023}.
-Specifically, hyperchaos arises when the mechanical frequency exceeds the cavity decay rate, i.e., the resolved sideband regime.
+Hyperchaos arises when the dissipation is weak, with the cavity decay rate lower than the mechanical frequency, also known as the resolved-sideband regime.